JeeWeetje/iot-workshop/TheThingsNetwork.md

 We can check the arrival of the messages in the Azure IoT Hub using the IoT Hub Explorer.
 This tool is Command-Line based, please check the installation requirements.

-*Note : See the [full example](https://www.npmjs.com/package/iothub-explorer) for more options of this tool.*
+*Note: See the [full example](https://www.npmjs.com/package/iothub-explorer) for more options of this tool.*

 1. Create a new folder eg. `c:\iothubexplorer`
 2. In a dos-box (press Windows button-R, type CMD and enter), navigate to the new folder `c:\iothubexplorer`